IvanMontoya09/Time-series-forecasting-and-price-simulations/README.md

 # Time series forecasting and price simulations
  Project based on sales forecasting and price simualations on time series.
-With this project we wanted to solve or improve business problems on Supply Chain Management like:
+With this project we created a descriptive analysis tool using the historical sales and EWMA(Exponentially Weighted Moving Average) technique to solve or improve business problems on supply chain area:
  * Optimization of purchase orders to suppliers
  * Optimization of logistics and transportation costs
  * Optimization of inventory cicle